This discovery could change a lot of what we know about our universe.

 Using CERN's Large Hadron Collider, the researchers found that i charm mesons (subatomic particles that have both a quark and an antiquark) can spontaneously switch between particle and antiparticle states.

-Previously, researchers thought that the charm meson traveled "simply" as a mix of matter and antimatter.
-They now know that it can switch between states based on data collected through experiments with the collider.
-A pre-press of the scientists' results can be found on arXiv .
+Previously, researchers thought that the charm meson “simply” traveled like a mix of matter and antimatter.
+They now know that it can switch between states based on data collected through collider experiments.
+A preprint of the scientists' findings can be found on arXiv .

 Matter and antimatter, one weight difference